Published Friday, Nov 23, 2012

 I followed her eyes to the bored police officers and wondered if Black Friday’s reputation was a victim of my own field — the media.

-As we strolled through the mall, food vendors tempted us with samples and compliments.
+The mall's food vendors tempted us with samples and compliments.

 We walked into the Mall of America expecting to be shocked and entertained by crazed coupon-clippers, climbing over each other to reach for the best deal.

+Instead, we were pulled into some of our favorite memories.
 Black Friday challenged us and proved us wrong.

 The spirit of the holiday season can not be destroyed by sales or isolated stories of criminal behavior.
 The holidays are a secret recipe made up of memories and experiences.

-In lives that are so often isolated behind computer screens and smart phones, shopping with family and friends should be a welcome addition to American culture.
+In lives that are often isolated behind computer screens and smart phones, shopping with family and friends should be a welcome addition to American culture.